Cloudbet | FortuneJack | Bitstarz | mbit | bitcasino.io | orca88.com | 1xbet | Betcoin.ag |

 The other is called a “transaction hashes,” and in the case of Litecoin, a blockchain, it’s the same as the blockhash of the previous block you’ve made transactions in.

-But because in the blockchain, you can’t look at a transaction hash, from the way it is displayed to the rest of the network, you can’t know what a transaction was for.
-It’s a lot like reading from a scanned PDF the text of a text, because all the details and photographs have been blurred.
+But because you can’t look at a transaction hash in the blockchain, you can’t tell what a transaction was about from the way it’s presented to the rest of the network.
+It’s a lot like interpreting the content of a document from a scanned PDF, because all the features and pictures have been obscured.

 “What are the transaction fees, for instance, and the fees for a transaction?
 You can’t know those from the transaction hashes.
-So a lot of these features are obfuscated, and this is sort of a problem with existing digital currency systems.”
+Too many of these features are obfuscated, and with current digital currency networks, this is kind of a concern.”

 They’re not of use to anybody if the transactions are not on the blockchain.